History The Ryder Cup and the part we Irish played

-The method of selection of the British, the Great Britain and Ireland and the European teams has changed at least twenty-five times since its inauguration in 1927 when Harry Vardon, James Brand and J.H.
+The method of selection of the British, the Great Britain and Ireland and the European teams has changed twenty-four times since its inauguration in 1927 when Harry Vardon, James Brand and J.H.
 Taylor first picked the team.
-Today, the team is picked with the top ten players selected by the amount of money earned on the European PGA tour.
+Today, the team is picked with the top nine players selected by the amount of money earned on the PGA tour European PGA tour.
 Also included is the Masters, the US Open, the PGA Championship together with the Three World Cup Championships with the prize money being accumulated from the European Masters in September the previous year, and finishing with the BMW International Open in early September of the year of the Ryder Cup.
-The team captain chooses his two wild cards after the BMW International Open is played.
+The team captain chooses his three wild cards after the BMW International Open is played.

-The US team selection method has changed at least twenty times since 1927 when according to Gene Sarazen the first few matches Hagen put "who he liked on the team".
+The US team selection method has changed nineteen times since 1927 when according to Gene Sarazen the first few matches Hagen put "who he liked on the team".

 Since 1993,the team is picked as follows: Points are awarded to players finishing in the top ten places on the PGA tour from early January to the PGA Championship in late August the year before the Ryder Cup is due to be played.
 The player who comes first is awarded 75 points, the player who comes second is awarded 45 points, descending by 5 points down to tenth spot.
 However, in the year of the Ryder Cup the points are doubled, so a first spot is worth 150 points, second 90 points and third 80,and so on.
 A player who has won a Major as against a regular tour event is awarded three times the number of points.
 Therefore, the winner collects 225 points, the second 135 points and the third 120 points.

-When the PGA Championship is concluded, the top ten players will be determined by the number of points accumulated over the two-years period.
-The captain has the two wild cards, which he will pick on experience and/or form to do battle against the Europe.
+When the PGA Championship is concluded, the top six players will be determined by the number of points accumulated over the two-years period.
+The captain has the six wild cards, which he will pick on experience and/or form to do battle against the Europe.

 The Ryder Cup, as we know it today, resulted from an informal conversation Jack Nicholas had with some PGA officials in 1977 at Royal Lytham and St. Anne's.
 With what was now appearing as an inevitable result, Great Britain and Ireland only having won one match and tied another over the past twenty years, interest was waning in the matches and another US victory was in sight.